Nelson Street Cycleway: Opening of stage 1

 In a video released by the NZ Transport Agency before the opening of stage 1 of the project, the Nelson Street Cycleway was called "New Zealand's most ambitious piece of cycling infrastructure".
 The project was opened 3 December 2015 by Ernst Zöllner (Regional Director Auckland/Northland for the Transport Agency), transport minister Bridges, Chris Darby (elected member of Auckland Council), and Barbara Cuthbert (chair of Bike Auckland, recently renamed from Cycle Action Auckland).

 Stage 2

 Stage 2 opened in December 2017 and extends along Nelson Street from Victoria Street West to Fanshaw Street, and then a short section down Market Place until Pakenham Street East intersection.

 Stage 3

 The final stage is a bi-directional cycleway on Market Place, Customs Street West and then the western side of Lower Hobson Street; completing the city centre loop.
 Consultations were held in late 2017.
 This became part of Project WAVE (Westhaven And Viaduct Enhancements).
 A trial layout was installed in 2021, which led to the final design which completed in early 2023.

 Usage

 After less than a year, path usage (cycle counts only, without pedestrians) was at approximately 750 per day.

+Path usage across the first half of 2026 was at approximately 650 cyclists per day.